mafortin/mprage-like/README.md

   2) The NIfTI files of the different contrasts/images to be used by the ```get_mprage-like.py``` script are expected to be inside the same folder.
 Otherwise, the script won't be able to find and identify them properly.
   3) The different contrasts should be identified/tagged with their corresponding contrast names.
 For instance, the T1w images should have 't1' or 'T1' as part of their filenames.
 The same applies to PDw and MTw (i.e., 'pd'/'PD' and 'mt'/'MT' in their filenames).
   4) If multi-echo images ought to be used, they should have a 'eX' as part of their filenames (X being an integer corresponding to the echo number).
 For single echo images, no need to specify the echo number as part of the filename.
+  5) The images used in the related publication had a value range ranging from 0 to 4095.
+If that is not the case for your data, the optimal value for the regularization parameter (&lambda;) might be different from the one used in the publication, and we recommend finding a value better suited for your dataset.

 #### Coregistration